-While the word ‘discretionary’ may lead some to think it describes a worker’s ‘choice’, it really reflects more about the employee’s perseverance and commitment to completing the work.
+While the word ‘discretionary’ may lead some to think it describes a worker’s ‘choice’, the discretionary effort meaning reflects more about the employee’s perseverance and commitment to completing the work.
 Essentially, when facing a task, it is the employee’s sense of understanding the ‘why’ and their decision to increase their commitment to this task.
 In a study of 50,000 employees across multiple organizations, the Corporate Leadership Council (CEB) found that a positive engagement determined both a rational and emotional commitment.
 In addition, through engagement drivers, the employee impacted performance through Discretionary Effort and their impact on the company’s retention by a heightened intention to remain through an applied:

 However, the study concluded that rational and emotional commitment did not equally impact Discretionary Effort.
 Historically, many operational leaders would have suggested performance had a greater link to the employee’s rational logic and loyal commitment to their job.
 However, the study found that it was really the emotional factors that drove a much greater improvement to performance.